Hot Tutorial

 }

 Alright, so that header section could still use a little bit of work.
-In HTML, elements can group other elements inside of them and form elaborate trees of things nested levels and levels deep.
+In HTML, elements can group other elements inside of them and form elaborate trees of stuff nested levels and levels deep.
 This is how we build up a layout on any web page.

-- We can put the image next to the text by adding a few more elements and style rules.
+We can put the image next to the text by adding a few more elements and style rules.
 Here are the steps:

-Now paste the following CSS in the styles tab
+Now paste the following CSS in the Styles tab:

 .top {